tiagodsr/tiagodsr.github.io/README.txt

 Welcome to my github 😀

-I’m Tiago, a undergraduated student @ FCUP.
+I’m Tiago, a Data Engineer.